anthonyb0634/github-tutorial/README.md

 ---
 ### Git vs. GitHub

+Git is a revision system, a tool to manage your code history.
+GitHub is a workspace for Git repositories.
+They are not the same thing but Git is the tool, GitHub is the workspace for projects that use Git.

 #### Git
 * keeps "snapshots" of your code. ( Instead of making a new file it saves the file ).
 * does not require Github.